silviot/edx-platform-wiki/Opaque-Keys---Developer-Notes.md

 <a name="constructing"/>
 #### Constructing Opaque Keys by Hand

-<bold>**This should only be done in tests**.
+<bold>**In general, this should only be done in tests**.
 Avoid explicitly constructing opaque key types in application code.</bold>

-To construct an opaque key by hand, use the correct constructor for the correct type of opaque key.
+To construct an opaque key by hand, you can always use the correct constructor for the correct type of opaque key.

 For example:
 ```python